 apologizing, here, for our inability to resist the temptation of

 hindsight: something which is bound to affect our current narrative.
-What we didn't know about you in those days, we know
+What we didn't know about you in those days of Neville Yeadon / Nyav Yuhlm, we do know

 now.
-Looking back across that minor gulf - a couple of Terran millennia is a much more impressive stretch of time for you than it is for us - we find, as historytellers, our imaginations suddenly ablaze with compassion, as we are shocked by the pitiful discovery that, in the culture of Earth, "fiction" and "history" are different things.
+Looking back across that minor gulf - a mere couple of Terran millennia, a much more impressive stretch of time for you than it is for us - we find our ablaze with compassion.
+As historytellers we are shocked by the pitiful culture of Earth, in which "fiction" and "history" are different things.

-Here it is not so.
-Here, none of us had ever entertained the idea of "pure fiction" before radio-contact with your world brought it to our notice, and to this day we don't "make up" any of the narratives with which our literature is adorned.
-Though we have learned to enjoy your inventions, we ourselves have no need to write in your "creative" mode because on our world the currents of fate are inherently creative: real-life events on Ooranye naturally fall into an artistic pattern and so our tales are all true; artistically told, to be sure, but true.
-Uranian story-telling and Uranian history are one and the same.
+Here it is certainly not so!
+Here, none of us had ever entertained the notion of "pure fiction" before radio-contact with your world brought the peculiar idea to our notice.
+To this day we do not "make up" any of the narratives with which our literature is adorned.
+Though we have learned to enjoy your inventions, we ourselves have no need to write in your "creative" mode - because on our world the currents of fate are inherently creative.
+Real-life events on Ooranye naturally fall into an artistic pattern.
+Therefore our tales are all true; artistically told, to be sure, but true; and Uranian story-telling and Uranian history are one and the same.

 The scene: England during the Wars of the Roses.
 Intrigue, betrayal, dynastic conflict.
 The over-mighty earl of Warwick, the "Kingmaker", had changed sides from York to Lancaster the year before, restoring Henry the Sixth to the throne.
 During the months since then, however, the ousted Yorkist King Edward the Fourth has returned to the country and is gathering his forces.
-Warwick's former enemy Margaret of Anjou, with her son (Henry's heir), ought to pitch in to help, but she delays out of mistrust of the Kingmaker.
-Profiting from their disunity, their common enemy Edward advances and, in a great battle at Barnet, Warwick is defeated and killed...
+Warwick's former enemy Margaret of Anjou, with her son (Henry's heir), ought to pitch in to help stave off Edward's comeback, but she delays out of mistrust of the Kingmaker.
+Profiting from their disunity, their common enemy advances and, in a great battle at Barnet, Warwick is defeated and killed...

 Now spare a thought for Bulwer-Lytton, author of The Last of the Barons.
 It's a great book, but, through no fault of the author, it suffers from history's poor plotting.
 A much more satisfying climax to the tale could have been achieved by placing the defeat and fall of the Kingmaker as the last act in the drama, with Edward of York closing in on him after having defeated the tardy and mistrustful Margaret at the Battle of Tewkesbury.
 Unfortunately, history made a mess of the sequence: Tewkesbury occurred after Barnet.
 You see what we mean about the shape being wrong?
 Anti-climacterically, the final defeat of the House of Lancaster occurred after the Kingmaker was already slain.

 Your World War Two is similarly skewed.
 Axis tail-enders Japan continued to fight for three months after the Third Reich had met its doom.
-No writer, given the choice, would opt to structure an epic so lopsidedly; but the option of a properly streamlined fate is often unavailable on your planet.
+No writer, given the choice, would opt to structure an epic so lopsidedly; but the option of a properly streamlined fate, more often than not, is simply unavailable on your planet.

-The challenge is to explain the reason for the difference between the third planet and the seventh.
-Why is your history so artistically inept?
+The challenge is to explain why your history is so artistically inept.
+What is the reason for such difference between the third planet and the seventh?

-Let us resort to analogy.
-We will offer you one which illuminates, both what we have in common and wherein we differ:
+We will offer you an analogy in physics, one which illuminates both what we have in common and wherein we differ.

-Brute cause-and-effect chains, we both have; the strong links, like the ionic bonds that bind atoms to form molecules - they exist with us as they exist with you.
+Brute cause-and-effect chains, like the powerful ionic bonds that bind atoms to form molecules - they exist with us as they exist with you.
 Here on Ooranye, though, life-stories must also submit to a higher steering.
 This is a force which does not bind short-range, but can be likened more to the diffuse, elastic, inter-molecular attractions that give surface tension to a liquid.
-Call it, in terms of fate-trajectory, a morphic current inclined to shape the flow of events into those aesthetic proportions to which a Terran fiction-writer will make his story adhere, if he can.
+Call it destiny if you wish; or call it reality's plot; in terms of fate-trajectory it's a morphic current inclined to shape the flow of events into those aesthetic proportions to which a Terran fiction-writer will make his story adhere, if he can.

 If he can!
 Bulwer-Lytton remained faithful to recorded history, and paid the artistic price.
 While we sympathise with his constraint, we may also hear the whisper of our own doubt: is it possible that conditions on our world also bring their own restrictions?
+Is there a mode in which we are the unfortunate ones?
 Be that as it may, we ask you to remember the gulf across which you gaze, when you read of the destiny of Neville Yeadon alias Nyav Yuhlm.

 Ooranye is a world without "time-zones".
-Kindled planet-wide, the globally simultaneous morning bioluminescence, as if in response to the gradual twirl of a dial, began gently to brighten the air all around our globe, the microscopic throom's light-curve tracing its diurnal sine-wave of intensification on Day 10,538,685 of the Actinium Era.
+Kindled planet-wide, the globally simultaneous morning bioluminescence, as if responding to the gradual twirl of a dial, began gently to brighten the air all around our globe, in the light-curve traced by the diurnal sine-wave of microscopic throom during the early hours of Day 10,538,685 of the Actinium Era.

-In the city of Olhoav the strengthening airlight seeped impartially through the crystalline windows of globular palaces and the canvassy skins of humble bafracts, to play upon foregrounder and backgrounder alike.
-Compensating for the scarcity of lamp-fuel under Dempelath's regime, fuzzy lobes of natural illumination reached round every corner to reveal the most obscure crannies in the city.
+In the city of Olhoav the intensifying airlight seeped impartially into dwellings rich and poor, through the crystalline windows of globular palaces and the canvassy skins of humble bafracts, to play upon foregrounder and backgrounder alike.
+The fuzzy lobes of natural illumination, compensating for the scarcity of lamp-fuel under Dempelath's regime, reached round every corner to reveal the most obscure crannies in the city.